apify/crawlee/README.md

         // Increase the timeout for processing of each page.
         handlePageTimeoutSecs: 60,

-        // The handlePageFunction option defines a function with actions to be performed for each URL.
+        // This function will be called for each URL to crawl.
-        // As parameter, it accepts an object with the following fields:
+        // It accepts a single parameter, which is an object with the following fields:
         // - request: an instance of the Request class with information such as URL and HTTP method
         // - html: contains raw HTML of the page
         // - $: the cheerio object containing parsed HTML